Encouraging Curiosity in Kids

 As we were driving, I had noticed some fairly tall poles that seemed to have really small solar panels on top.
 I then noticed they were space maybe 20 meters apart.
 Then saw that there seemed to be a asphalt path along the same line.
 I then decided, ok, they are probably solar panels to power a light for the path at night.
 Then my brother asked why are there those small solar panel on top of that pole?

-A question like that, I hear maybe ever couple of years from an adult (probably less) – other than hearing myself ask it (to myself many times a day, but even to others fairly often).
+A question like that, I hear maybe every couple of years from an adult (probably less) – other than hearing myself ask it (to myself many times a day, but even to others fairly often).
 I would much rather ask some question that a person might give me some new insight on, or answer some question I haven’t figured out than discuss some new movie or what new gadget someone is thinking of getting, or what they are going to do this weekend… But I notice I am very much an outlier in this desire to have someone explain what they know to me.

 Anyway, that interaction with my brother made me aware of something I wasn’t really very aware of.
 I wasn’t aware how much (many times a day) I am curious and trying to figure out an explanation.
 Normally I think this curiosity is in some barely aware state.
 It feels like, only if I don’t semi-consciously figure out the answer do I push it to the forefront of my brain and really concentrate on it.

 My impression is most people don’t do this, but it is hard to know if that is true.
 I base this on

 - how infrequently the questions are asked (but this is less than solid evidence)